telerik/blazor-docs/components/form/validation.md

 ### Validate a Complex Model

-You can use the `ObjectGraphDataAnnotationsValidator` inside the Telerik Form for Blazor to validate a nested model.
+You can use the <a href="https://docs.microsoft.com/en-us/aspnet/core/blazor/forms-validation?view=aspnetcore-5.0#nested-models-collection-types-and-complex-types" target="_blank">ObjectGraphDataAnnotationsValidator</a>  inside the Telerik Form for Blazor to validate a nested model.

 When using a model with nested objects and fields, specify their `Field` setings as a dot-separate string, do *not* use the `nameof` operator, it does not return the full name of the model.